 Developing the conceptual framework

-In European Commission-funded research, conceptual frameworks typically represent an initial step, building on the state of the art, to explore in further detail and depth the theorisation, providing a foundation for methodological development and data analysis in the empirical work packages (WPs).
+In European Union-funded research, conceptual frameworks typically represent an initial step, building on the state of the art, to explore in further detail and depth the theorisation, providing a foundation for methodological development and data analysis in the empirical work packages (WPs).

 The document downloadable here presents the multi-level conceptual framework of the research and innovation project AgriLink.
 The elaboration of this Conceptual Framework has been coordinated by The James Hutton Institute, leader of AgriLink’s WP1.